Harsh19-M/Vendor-Performance-Analysis/README.md

 - Expand support and visibility for high-margin vendors to grow profit contribution.
 - Work with mid-margin vendors on negotiation, freight optimization, and pricing refinement.
 - Flag extreme negative margin cases for Finance/Operations validation and upstream correction.

-**Data Quality Note**
-During Profit Margin analysis, a small set of extreme negative outliers (e.g., < –20,000%) were identified.
-These entries likely reflect returns, manual adjustments, or upstream data entry anomalies.
-They were retained for transparency because they represent a very small portion of the dataset and do not materially impact vendor rankings or strategic insights.
-In a real operational environment, these anomalies would be flagged for Finance/Operations review.

 4. **Stock Turnover by Vendor**